10 Places With The Best 360° Views Of New York City

 One World Observatory offers one-of-a-kind downtown view of the city, including Brooklyn and the East River, and the chance to be at the top of an iconic skyline building: One World Trade Center (or, the Freedom Tower).
 This observation deck is entirely indoors with floor-to-ceiling glass windows, making it perfect for any time of year, and actually is the true highest point in the city.

-Where: 117 West St.
+Where: 117 West St

 Located at the top of the iconic 30 Rockefeller Center, this famous observatory spans three floors of both indoor and outdoor observation decks.
 Different terraces face east, west, north, and south, making it the ultimate panoramic paradise.
+They also recently opened up “The Beam”, a thrilling experience that allows guests to recreate the famous 1932 photograph “Lunch Atop a Skyscraper.”

 Where: 30 Rockefeller Plaza